-Probably one of the most significant lessons of the past two years spent teaching training courses on Reporting Services is how diverse the demographics of the audiences are.
-I'm not talking about age and gender but the roles and backgrounds of those who design and implement reporting solutions.
-As an application developer, I was accustomed to teaching programmers and other technology professionals whose life quest is to make the world a better place by writing software.
+Probably one of the most significant lessons of the past five years of teaching training courses on Reporting Services is how diverse the demographics of the audiences are.
+The roles and backgrounds of those who design and implement reporting solutions are diverse.
+As an application developer, I was accustomed to teaching programmers and other technology professionals whose life quest is to make the world a better place by writing program code and software.
 However, I quickly learned that there wasn't a stereotypical report designer.
 Some are very business-focused and aren't necessarily in love with technology and program code.
 Many are simply charged with managing or facilitating a line of business.
 They need tools to get information quickly and don't want to reinvent the wheel or work with cumbersome tools.
-The figures in the following table aren't substantiated by any kind of survey or study but are merely my objective observation of those who attend Reporting Services training classes.
+The figures in the following table aren't substantiated by any kind of survey or study but are merely this author's objective observation of those who attend Reporting Services training classes: